sysgears/grain/docs/latest.markdown

 `compass`- SASS/Compass integration method (default is `none`):

   - `none` - do not launch Compass
-  - `ruby` - use Compass bundled with Grain as Ruby process
+  - `ruby` - use Compass bundled with Grain as Ruby process (requires Ruby installed)
   - `jruby` - use Compass bundled with Grain as JRuby process (slow startup time, generally slower than Ruby process)
   - `shell` - use Compass installed in the system as shell Ruby process
-  - `auto` - use Compass bundled with Grain as Ruby process if ruby is installed in the system, otherwise fallback to JRuby process
+  - `auto` - use Compass bundled with Grain as Ruby process if Ruby is installed in the system, otherwise fallback to JRuby process

 ####Minification and compression features